National truck stop and service center network donates $15,200 to support drivers and their families who are out of work due to injury or illness.

 “We at AMBEST recognize the need to ensure that drivers have a resource to help when times become difficult.
 The St. Christopher Fund has been a proven partner ensuring aid to help the drivers who move goods across this great country.
 For the past three years, AMBEST has made this partnership a key element of our Annual Members Meeting.
 We hope to continue this in the coming years.” – Matthew Miller, Vice President.

 Donations to SCF help provide financial assistance to ill or injured truck drivers.
+Often these inured truck drivers have had an accident and have needed advice from an Arkansas truck accident attorney, or an attorney wherever they are based, to sort out their finances.
+However, this charity has been set up to give that little bit of financial help to them in their time of need.
 Assistance may be in the form of direct payment to providers for household living expenses such as rent/mortgage, utilities, vehicle payments and insurance.
 SCF also provides health and wellness programs for drivers in hopes to prevent some medical illnesses.
 Some of these programs include smoking cessation and free flu, shingles and pneumonia vaccines.

 “We just went through the holiday season, and while it was supposed to be a time for joy, there were truck drivers around the U.S. unable to work because of an accident or serious illness – and since they couldn’t work, they couldn’t pay their bills or enjoy the holidays,” said Dr. Donna Kennedy, SCF’s executive director.